 What Families Should Know about Addiction

-It is unfortunate that often the families of the addict or alcoholic are the ones who suffer most during an individual’s active addiction.
-To them the addict’s behavior is entirely confusing, seemingly coming out of nowhere, and their ability to stop engaging in these behaviors seems almost impossible.
-As a family or loved one of an addict it is important to first understand that dealing with an addict seems like an impossible situation and that no one intuitively understands how to handle such a situation, so the confusion that you are currently experiencing is entirely understandable and to be expected.
+Unfortunately, the families of the addict or alcoholic often suffer most during an individual’s active addiction.
+To them, the addict’s behavior is confusing, seemingly coming out of nowhere, and their ability to stop engaging in these behaviors seems almost impossible.
+As a family or loved one of an addict, it is important to first understand that dealing with an addict seems like an impossible situation and that no one intuitively understands how to handle such a situation, so the confusion you are currently experiencing is entirely understandable and to be expected.

-What is most important when dealing with an active addict or alcoholic is that you make sure that your mental wellbeing is taken care of first and foremost, meaning that you take care of yourself before tending to the needs of the addict or alcoholic.
-The reasons for this are twofold: firstly because if you yourself are not in the proper state of mind then you will be less apt to be able to help your loved one and secondly because most of the needs of the addict or alcoholic at this stage are manipulative and meant to further continue their addictions.
-For family members of addicts wondering what is addiction and how can they help their loved one, the following are some good starting points:
+What is most important when dealing with an active addict or alcoholic is that you make sure that your mental well-being is taken care of first and foremost, meaning that you take care of yourself before tending to the needs of the addict or alcoholic.
+The reasons for this are twofold: firstly because if you are not in the proper state of mind, then you will be less apt to be able to help your loved one, and secondly, because most of the needs of the addict or alcoholic at this stage are manipulative and meant to further continue their addictions.
+For family members of addicts wondering what addiction is and how they can help their loved one, the following are some good starting points:

 - Seeks professional counseling services for yourself

 - Never give an addict or alcoholic money under any circumstances

 - Try to make it as difficult as possible for the addict or alcoholic to continue to use

 - This may involve taking their car or asking them to move out of your house

 - Any request by the addict or alcoholic that does not involve them getting help should be denied

 - Talk to your friends and loved ones about what is going on.
 Having support and not feeling isolated, because you are not, is key to maintaining your sanity and your ability to help your loved one